FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 Generally, no derivative work is made of the original from which the excerpt was taken when the excerpt is used to illuminate an idea or provide an example in another larger work.
 However, when excerpts are combined with other material in a way that creates some new version of the original from which the excerpt is taken we have a situation of adaptation.

+This section of the learning unit is an example of such an adaptation of two materials that have been combined together and further adapted by editing the text.

 It is essential to understand that when reusing existing learning materials, one must ensure that the licenses of the included and adapted materials are compatible with each other.
 For these purposes, the CC license compatibility chart can be used.

 ![Table showing which CC licenses can be remixed together](./attachments/CC_License_Compatibility_Chart.png)

+Another moral right is the right of integrity which provides the author with the right to object to any modifications of the work that can be considered as prejudicial to the authors’ honour or reputation.
+Thus, even when reuse and modifications are permitted, they should be done in such a way that does not include a derogatory treatment of the work.

 ### Adapter's License